yhirose/cpp-peglib/README.md

 auto ret = parser.parse(" item1, item2 ");
 ```

-The following grammar is same as the above.
+The following grammar is the same as the above.

 ```cpp
 peg::parser parser(R"(